 Boone often states that the Mesa Vista Ranch offers the “world’s best quail hunting.”
 In an effort to enhance wildlife on the property, over the years Boone has been a leader in conservation practices that are now followed by many other sportsmen in the country.
 As a testament to Boone’s conservation efforts, in 2008 he was named the recipient of the prestigious Park Cities Quail Unlimited Lifetime Sportsman Award.

-Boone maintains a small cow herd on the ranch, 400 – 500 cows, but many areas of the property, especially those areas with attractive recreational features, have not been grazed in 20 or more years.
+Boone historically maintained a small cow herd on the ranch, but many areas of the property, especially those areas with attractive recreational features, have not been grazed in 20+ or more years.
 These areas of the ranch are devoted exclusively to wildlife enhancement.
-Boone has placed over 1,000 quail feeders and numerous deer feeders on the ranch.
+Boone placed over 1,000 quail feeders and numerous deer feeders on the ranch.
 He has created a number of food plot areas and added a network of buried waterlines with small water outlets to create wet areas for quail.

-To our knowledge, no other ranch can replicate Boone’s Mesa Vista Ranch.
-He has spent nearly 50 years transforming this Texas Panhandle Ranch into a wildlife paradise with spectacular water features and improvements fit for a king.
-The sale of the Mesa Vista Ranch is basically “turn key,” including all rolling stock, equipment, pick-up trucks, hunting vehicles, farming equipment, furnishings, bird dogs, etc. The only exclusions are Boone’s personal effects, livestock, and his vast art collection.
-The livestock are available to be purchased separately, as is the majority of the art collection.
+To our knowledge, no other ranch can replicate Mesa Vista Ranch.
+Naturally beautiful and productive, Boone spent nearly 50 years transforming this Texas Panhandle Ranch into a wildlife paradise with spectacular water features and improvements.
+The ranch is basically “turnkey,” including all rolling stock, equipment, pick-up trucks, hunting vehicles, farming equipment, furnishings, bird dogs, etc. The only exclusions are personal effects, livestock, and the remaining art collection.
+The livestock are available to be purchased and the remaining hanging art can be negotiated with the purchase.

 Very devoted, generally long-term employees are in place on the ranch, and these employees are interested in staying and continuing on with the new ownership.